-Founded in 2007, eToro is a commission-free trading platform with a worldwide presence (+140 countries) and 25 million registered users.
-It is a multi-asset brokerage company offering stocks, ETFs and thousands of CFD products on stocks, indices, currencies, and commodities.
+Founded in 2007, eToro is a commission-free trading platform with a worldwide presence (+140 countries) and 30 million registered users.
+It is a multi-asset brokerage company offering stocks, ETFs, and thousands of CFD products on stocks, indices, currencies, and commodities.

 Opening a business investment account through eToro is possible.
 However, depending on your location, the products and markets available to trade might vary.
 In some cases, corporate account holders can have access to better spreads and fees and increased leverage.

-Your first step to open an eToro corporate account is to contact customer support because there is no place within their website where you can start the process on your own.
+Your first step to opening an eToro corporate account is to contact customer support because there is no place on their website where you can start the process on your own.
 Since we have already reached them, you may get one step ahead by providing the documentation without waiting for their reply.

 To open an eToro business investment account, you should open a ticket and provide eToro with the following information:

 - What is the purpose of opening a corporate account with eToro?